Loan Repayment

 You can complete your exit counseling requirements online.
 The online process is different for each program.

-You will receive an email message from University Accounting Service (UAS) with information about how to complete the exit counseling process for these loan types.
-Questions about the exit counseling process for Perkins and University loans should be directed to UAS at (844) 870-8701 or https://www.uasconnect.com/.
+You will receive an email message from Educational Computer Systems Inc. (ECSI) with information about how to complete the exit counseling process for these loan types.
+Questions about the exit counseling process for Perkins and University loans should be directed to ECSI at (888) 549-3274 or https://heartland.ecsi.net.

 You do not need to notify the Financial Aid Office or Student Financial Services upon completion of your exit counseling requirement.
-However, you are welcome to contact our office with any follow-up questions.
+However, you are welcome to contact our offices with any follow-up questions.

 Additional Resources

 For questions about your individual student loans, you should contact your loan servicer.
-To identify your loan servicer, you should consult https://studentaid.gov/..
-Please note that private (non-federal) education loans and Stanford University loans are not included in NSLDS.
+To identify the servicer of a federal student loan, you should consult https://studentaid.gov.
+Please note that private (non-federal) education loans and Stanford University loans are not included on that site.

 If you encounter difficulties with your lender, you may wish to contact the U.S. Department of Education’s Federal Student Aid Ombudsman.
 The Ombudsman provides borrowers with information and guidance to resolve concerns about their student loans.
 As an advocate, the Ombudsman can research problems and determine if you have been treated fairly.
 Here is the contact information for the Ombudsman’s office: